About Columbus Commons and Scioto Mile

 Location: Columbus, Ohio

 Owner: Scioto Mile: City of Columbus; Columbus Commons: Capitol South Community Urban Redevelopment Corporation

 Designer: Scioto Mile: MKSK (formerly MSI); Columbus Commons: EDGE and Moody Nolan

 Size: Scioto Mile: 11 acres; Columbus Commons: 7 acres

-In 2002, the City of Columbus identified the need to attract and retain residents and businesses Downtown.
-The City tapped CDDC and Capitol South to help achieve this goal.
-After careful consideration, plans were made to develop two new parks – Columbus Commons, in place of a desolate mall, and Scioto Mile, which involved narrowing a thoroughfare along the Scioto River and renovated an existing park.
-They opened in 2011 and together have catalyzed over $200 million in private investment, attract 1.5 million visitors annually, and are often credited with spurring on Downtown Columbus’ rebirth.
+In 2002, the city of Columbus identified the need to attract and retain residents and businesses downtown.
+The city tapped CDDC and Capitol South to help achieve this goal.
+After careful consideration, plans were made to develop two new parks—Columbus Commons, in place of a desolate mall, and Scioto Mile, which involved narrowing a thoroughfare along the Scioto River and renovated an existing park.
+They opened in 2011 and together have catalyzed over $200 million in private investment, attracted 1.5 million visitors annually, and are often credited with spurring downtown Columbus’s rebirth.
 At seven acres, Columbus Commons features formal gardens, a carousel, native trees, two cafés with copious seating, and a state-of-the-art performing arts pavilion.
-The 11-acre Scioto Mile features a multi-use trail, swings, benches, fountains, and seating pavilions along a promenade that leads to the showpiece of the park – a 15,000 square foot interactive water feature adjacent to a café and stage.
+The 11-acre Scioto Mile features a multi-use trail, swings, benches, fountains, and seating pavilions along a promenade that leads to the showpiece of the park—a 15,000-square-foot interactive water feature adjacent to a café and stage.